Liquidity Services (NASDAQ:LQDT) Issues Q4 2024 Earnings Guidance

-Liquidity Services (NASDAQ:LQDT – Get Free Report) issued an update on its fourth quarter 2024 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of 0.250-0.320 for the period, compared to the consensus earnings per share estimate of 0.250.
+Liquidity Services (NASDAQ:LQDT – Get Free Report) updated its fourth quarter 2024 earnings guidance on Thursday.
+The company provided EPS guidance of 0.250-0.320 for the period, compared to the consensus EPS estimate of 0.250.
 The company issued revenue guidance of -.

-Liquidity Services (NASDAQ:LQDT – Get Free Report) last released its quarterly earnings results on Thursday, May 9th.
-The business services provider reported $0.27 EPS for the quarter, beating analysts’ consensus estimates of $0.22 by $0.05.
-The company had revenue of $91.45 million for the quarter.
-Liquidity Services had a net margin of 6.30% and a return on equity of 18.51%.
-During the same period in the prior year, the business earned $0.20 EPS.
+Liquidity Services (NASDAQ:LQDT – Get Free Report) last announced its quarterly earnings data on Thursday, May 9th.
+The business services provider reported $0.27 EPS for the quarter, beating the consensus estimate of $0.22 by $0.05.
+Liquidity Services had a return on equity of 18.51% and a net margin of 6.30%.
+The business had revenue of $91.45 million for the quarter.
+During the same quarter in the previous year, the firm earned $0.20 earnings per share.

 Liquidity Services Company Profile